Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Pass by several interesting geographical features.
 While the photos look relatively serene, the constant noise of the highway echoing through the valley continues to be your background music.

 This long riverwalk is popular with the locals as an exercise trail.
-In the town of Santullano, walk through this tunnel, under a road.

 You will know you are entering the main part of Mieres, when you come to this decorated part of the riverwalk.

 The footbridge to the University Albergue is near!
 As you enter town, you will see a long row of commercial buildings on your left.
 After about 1/2 kilometer, look for the business called the "Carpintería Metálica Valle del Caudal."
 Just a few meters after this business, after about 19 kilometers, there is a very obvious criss-crossing pedestrian way to the right, up and over the river and the highway, the A-66.
 If you wish to get to the University albergue, take this foot bridge.

 It will bring you out to the other side to the east, and onto a pathway that leads you to an intersection with the Calle los Llerones and the Calle Vega de Arriba.
 Cross the Calle los Llerones and take the narrow Calle Vega de Arriba straight on, past tennis courts on your left, and walk for another block.
 This street will bring you out to the Calle Gonzalo Gutiérrez Quirós, and the Residencia Universitaria (+34 625 185 301) is almost directly across the street from you.
 You must cross a parking area, and a traffic circle is to the immediate left of the Residencia.
 You must call ahead to make a reservation if you want to stay here and you must arrive before 5:00 pm.
 Click on the link to see a photo of the building, so you know what to look for.
-This is not exactly an albergue, but single rooms with a private bathroom at 25 euros per person.
+This place is not exactly an albergue, but individual rooms with a private bathroom at 25 euros/per person.

 Otherwise, continue on the Camino river walk.
-Finally after about 19.9 kilometers into day five on the Camino del Salvador, come to this intersection with a bridge, telling you to turn right and enter into the center of town.
+Finally after about 19.9 kilometers into day five on the Camino del Salvador, come to this intersection with a pedestrian bridge, telling you to turn right and enter into the center of town.

 After crossing the bridges, you stay straight on and eastward, picking up the street, the Calle Manuel Llanesa.
 Immediately, you are greeted by tapas bars.
 At the first roundabout, if you look to your right, you will see a diagonal street leading to the Old Vasco train station (Antigua Estación del Vasco) where the new municipal albergue will reside!
+However, the work on the albergue has not yet begun!

-The Hostal Pachín is just after the park, a few steps off the Camino, if you are interested in staying in town.
+You will walk by a large park and the Hostal Pachín is just after the park, a few steps off the Camino, if you are interested in staying in town.

 There are many accommodations within Mieres, if you wish to stay here instead of the university albergue.
 Click here for a list of them on booking.com.